bitcoin-ring/boltring-docs/docs/quickstart.md

 # BoltRing Quickstart

 There are many options for setting up and using your **BoltRing** with varying tradeoffs regarding convenience, security, and features.
-In this quickstart guide we show you a setup the BoltRing with [LNBits](https://lnbits.com/) and the Bolt Card extension.
+In this quickstart guide we show you how to set up the BoltRing with [LNBits](https://lnbits.com/) and the Bolt Card extension.
 LNBits is a free open-source lightning account system.

 !!! danger "Safety notice"
     In this guide we use a public demo installation of LNbits.
 This means you are trusting the